tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/faq.rst

                 })
                 .join("\n");
               console.log("errorMessages", errorMessages);
-              // errorMessages is a humanly readable message looking like this :
+              // errorMessages is a humanly readable message looking like this:
               // 'The tag beginning with "foobar" is unopened' }
             throw error;
           }
-          var out = doc.getZip().generate({
+          const out = doc.getZip().generate({
             type: "blob",
             mimeType:
               "application/vnd.openxmlformats-officedocument.wordprocessingml.document"
+          });
-          }); //Output the document using Data-URI
+          // Output the document using Data-URI
           saveAs(out, "output.docx");
         });
       }
     }

-Docxtemplater in a vuejs project
+Docxtemplater in a Vuejs project
 --------------------------------

 There is an `online vuejs demo`_ available on stackblitz.

 .. _`online vuejs demo`: https://stackblitz.com/edit/vuejs-docxtemplater-example?file=button.component.js

-If you are using vuejs 2.0 version that supports the `import` keyword, you can use the following code :
+If you are using vuejs 2.0 version that supports the `import` keyword, you can use the following code:

 .. code-block:: javascript